rcoh/rcoh-dot-me-v2/content/posts/linear-time-median-finding.md

 ![Pivot selection visualization](/images/median-of-medians.svg)

 The red oval denotes the medians of the chunks, and the center circle denotes the median-of-medians.
 Recall that we want our pivot to split the list as evenly as possible.
-In the worst possible case, every element in the blue rectangle (top left) will be less than or equal to our pivot.
-The top right quadrant contains 3/5 of half of the rows -- `3/5*1/2=3/10`.
-So, we'll always drop at least 30% of the rows at each step.
+Let's consider the worst possible case -- the case where are pivot is as close as possible to the beginning of the list (without loss of generality, this argument symmetrically applies to the end of the list as well.)

+Consider the four quadrants (which overlap, including the center column (when the number of columns is odd) & middle row):

+- Top left: Every item in this quadrant is strictly less than the median
+- Bottom left: These items may be bigger (or smaller!) than the median
+- Top right: These items may be bigger (or smaller!) than the median
+- Bottom right: Every item in this quadrant is strictly greater than the median

+Out of these four two quadrants are useful because they allow us to make assertions about their contents (top left, bottom right) and two are not (bottom left, top right).

+Now lets return to our original task, finding the worst possible case where our pivot falls as early in the list as possible.
+As I argued above, at a minimum, every item in the top left is strictly less than our pivot.
+How many items are there as a function of `\(n\)`?
+Each column has 5 items, of which we'll take 3; we're taking half of the columns, thus:

+$$f(n)=\frac{3}{5}*\frac{1}{2}n=\frac{3}{10}n$$

+Therefore, at each step, at minimum, we will remove, at minimum, 30% of the rows.

 But is dropping 30% of the elements at each step sufficient?
+It's worse than the 50% we achieved in the randomized algorithm.
 At each step, our algorithm must do:

 - O(n) work to partition the elements
-- Solve 1 subproblem 7/10 the size of the original to recurse
 - Solve 1 subproblem 1/5 the size of the original to compute the median of medians
+- Solve 1 subproblem 7/10 the size of the original as the recursive step

-This yields the following equation for the total runtime, `T(n)`:
+This yields the following equation for the total runtime, `\(T(n)\)`:

-$$T(n)=T(\frac{n}{5}\)+7T(\frac{n}{10})+n$$

-It's not straightforward to prove why this is `O(n)`.
-A quick solution is to defer to the [Master Theorem](https://en.wikipedia.org/wiki/Master_theorem_(analysis_of_algorithms)#Generic_form).
-We fall into case 3 of the master theorem where the work at each level dominates the work of the subproblems.
-In this case, our total work is just the work at each level, `O(n)`.
+$$T(n)=n + T\left(\frac{n}{5}\right)+T\left(\frac{7n}{10}\right)$$

+It's not straightforward to prove why this is `\(O(n)\)`.
+The initial version of this post alluded to the master theorem, but someone recently brought to my attention that that is incorrect -- since there are two recursive terms, you can't apply the master theorem.
+Rather, the only straightforward proof that I'm aware of is by induction.[^induction]

 ### Recap
 We have quickselect, an algorithm that can find the median in linear time given a sufficiently good pivot.
-We have our median-of-medians algorithm, an `O(n)` algorithm to select a pivot (which is good enough for quickselect).
+We have our median-of-medians algorithm, an `\(O(n)\)` algorithm to select a pivot (which is good enough for quickselect).
 Combining the two, we have an algorithm to find the median (or the nth element of a list) in linear time!

 ### Linear Time Medians In Practice
 In the real world, selecting a median at random is almost always sufficient.
 Although the median-of-medians approach is still linear time, it just takes too long to compute in practice.
-The `C++` standard library uses an algorithm called [introselect](https://en.wikipedia.org/wiki/Introselect) which utilizes a combination of heapselect and quickselect and has an `O(n log n)` bound.
+The `C++` standard library uses an algorithm called [introselect](https://en.wikipedia.org/wiki/Introselect) which utilizes a combination of heapselect and quickselect and has an `\(O(n \log n)\)` bound.
 Introselect allows you to use a generally fast algorithm with a poor upper bound in combination with an algorithm that is slower in practice but has a good upper bound.
 Implementations start with the fast algorithm, but fall back to the slower algorithm if they're unable to pick effective pivots.

 To finish out, here's a comparison of the elements considered by each implementation.
 This isn't runtime performance, but instead the total number of elements looked at by the quickselect function.
 It doesn't count the work to compute the median-of-medians.
 The point of this graph **is not** to demonstrate that median-of-medians is a good algorithm, but rather to demonstrate that it's an effective way to pick pivots.